sensor-js/OpenWPM-mobile/README.md

     Make sure to point to the correct database containing the crawl results inside [`extract_features.py`](https://github.com/sensor-js/OpenWPM_mobile/blob/mobile_sensors/feature_extraction/extract_features.py#L813).

-2. Once features are extracted you can generate clusters from the extracted features by using the [`Clustering_JS_scripts.ipynb`](https://github.com/sensor-js/OpenWPM_mobile/blob/mobile_sensors/cluster_scripts/Clustering_JS_scripts.ipynb) ipyhton notebook script.
+2. Once features are extracted you can generate clusters from the extracted features by using the [`Clustering_JS_scripts.ipynb`](https://github.com/sensor-js/OpenWPM_mobile/blob/mobile_sensors/cluster_scripts/Clustering_JS_scripts.ipynb) Jupyter notebook.

     Make sure to point to the newly generated feature file (```features.csv```) from the step 1.

 ## Citation
-If you use OpenWPM_Mobile in your research, please cite our CCS 2018 [`publication`]().
+If you use OpenWPM_Mobile in your research, please cite our CCS 2018 [`paper`]().
 You can use the following BibTeX.

 ```
 @inproceedings{sensor-js-2018,